I was going to write a one-minute poem

 From you (and everyone) by my acts.

-But I didn’t complete it, because I was interrupted too
+But I didn’t complete it, because I was interrupted too many times

-About what I was doing and what I wanted to say,
+And what I wanted to say,

 Until I finally acknowledged that I didn’t want to finish it